-The school has designated Mount Zion Baptist Church Preschool as our place of refuge/reunification site.
+Our secondary place of refuge/reunification site will be Mount Zion Baptist Church Preschool.
 Our school staff will transport our children in private vehicles to Mount Zion Baptist Church which is located at 1525 Scenic Highway (Highway 124) Snellville, Ga.
 30078, across from Sam's.
 Telephone: (770) 972-5014.